Adhalianna/tracke.rs/README.md

 for personal use in various contexts so that you never have to look for another to-dos tracking tool again.

+The name is a reference to the common practice of using _.rs_ domains for Rust-related projects.
+The `.rs` is a file extension used for Rust source files.

 ### Design goals

 - __Hackable__ - the task manager is accessible through an open and documented